 Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

-The Tory leadership battle has reached the halfway point with Rishi Sunak and Liz Truss intensifying their bids to become the next prime minister.
+The Tory leadership battle is now entering a crunch phase with Rishi Sunak and Liz Truss intensifying their bids to become the next prime minister.

-The eighth members' hustings is set to take place tonight, August 17, in Belfast.

-The cost-of-living crisis has been at the centre of both candidates' campaigns and policy announcements.
+The cost-of-living crisis has been at the centre of both candidates' campaigns and policy announcements, with Ms Truss marketing herself as a Thatcherite who also promises tax cuts, foreign policy experience, and a track record of delivery.

-The Telegraph revealed on August 13 that Ms Truss is considering stripping the planned £400 energy bills discount from “high earners”.

-A Truss campaign source said: “Under Rishi's plans, Premier League footballers would receive a handout.
-How is that right?”
+However, Margaret Thatcher’s former policy chief on Sunday accused Ms Truss of “gambling” with the economy, as he urged Tory members to vote for Rishi Sunak.

+Lord Griffiths, who headed up the Number 10 Policy Unit between 1985 and 1990, said it was “inconceivable” that the former prime minister would have sought to cut taxes before defeating inflation.

 Ms Truss and Mr Sunak have committed to supporting people this winter through the cost-of-living crisis but have confirmed that no emergency budget will be put in place until the leadership contest is over.